Dublin Bus: BusConnects

 Typical Dublin Bus stop in Leixlip.

-As part of the National Transport Authority's BusConnects network redesign project, in 2017 and 2018 a US-based consulting firm (Jarrett Walker + Associates) were employed to review and redesign the daytime bus network in and around Dublin.
+As part of the National Transport Authority's BusConnects network redesign project, in 2017 and 2018, a US-based consulting firm (Jarrett Walker + Associates) were employed to review and redesign the daytime bus network in and around Dublin.
 The purpose of the network redesign was to improve network functionality and increase bus ridership in the Dublin Metropolitan Area, an area which encompasses over 1.4 million people over several counties.
 It was noted that the traditional Dublin Bus network was good for many radial routes (i.e. taking people from the suburbs into the city core) but lacked orbital accessibility (i.e. getting from suburb to suburb).
 The initial network proposal was released for public consultation in summer 2018, and the revised proposal was released for public comment by October 2019.
 The NTA began implementing the new network in stages, starting in 2021.
 The company drew similarities between their proposed Dublin transport plan to that in place in Copenhagen, a city of comparable size and shape.
 As part of their contract, Jarrett Walker + Associates were not tasked with the expansion of 24-hour and night-time bus services in Dublin, as this was a separate decision taken by the NTA without their involvement.

 On 27 June 2021, Phase 1 of the Bus Connects program was rolled out with routes 29a, 31/a/b and 32 being replaced by the "H Spine" routes H1, H2 and H3.
 Route 6 was also introduced to replace routes 31a and 31b in Howth.
-Increased frequency, particularly at weekends and earlier and later services, were also added with these changes.
+Increased frequency, particularly at weekends and earlier and later services, was also added with these changes.